 The nice thing is that it also charges up pretty quickly.
-An hour of charging will get it back up to full battery, at which point you can enjoy another thirty minutes of flying.
+An hour of charging will get it back up to full battery, at which point you can enjoy another 30 minutes of flying.

 Another really remarkable aspect of this drone is simply how quickly it can go.
-The Phantom 4 Advanced can go a staggering 44 miles per hour.
+The DJI Phantom 4 Advanced can go a staggering 44 miles per hour.
 To put that in perspective, most drones that can be found at the consumer level go about twelve.
-Really good drones that are more in line with the Phantom 4 Advanced price category are lucky if they are going thirty.
+Really good drones that are more in line with the Phantom 4 Advanced price category are lucky if they are going 30.
 Granted, there is no obvious reason for the average user to need this much speed, but it can be fun to have.

 The active tracker makes it easy to keep track of your targets.
 This is actually an automated mode of use.
 That means that the drone will pretty much fly itself.
 For as fun as it is to zip around and control the device on your own, the Active Tracker will do a better job of keeping your target in focus.

 There are actually three ways to use this mode: trace, profile, and spotlight.
 The trace mode follows behind the subject.
 Profile and spotlight both allow you to follow a subject with a more angled approach.

 Of course, for many buyers, the camera is what matters the most.
 As you would imagine for the price you do get a really great camera here.
 The 20MP camera is capable of shooting video at 60 frames per second and produces high-quality images and video.
 You are, of course, also able to adjust the settings of the camera to your own specifications for more customized results.

 Ultimately, the camera leaves nothing really to complain about.
 You certainly get what you pay for with this unit.

 How Does the DJI Phantom 4 Advanced Stand Up Against the Competition?